 Recipe - possibly recipe of Tamara Jane from her new cookbook Celebration Cupcakes (need to write to her for permission) 10/05/11 Fair Testing.
 Discovered fair testing is e cloing a test changing only 1 variable.
 This is the "independent variable" e.g. Testing which tennis ball will bounce higher-old or new.
 HI HI Dropped from the same height = fair test.
-HI Dropped from different Dropped from different Desights = unfair test.
-Lit Dropped from different Dropped from different Dropped from different Dropped from the same heights = unfair test.
+HI Dropped from different Dheights= unfair test.
+Lit Dropped from different Dheights= unfair test.
+Lit Dropped from different Dheights= unfair test.